aristosgi/claude-code-with-azure-deployment/README.md

 ### config.yaml`

-In this yaml you have to set the actual azure credentials
+In yaml that already exists in the repositor set the actual azure credentials

 ```yaml
 # Model configuration